itspire/exceptions-mappers/README.md

-# exceptions-mappers
+# Itspire Exceptions - Mappers

-Itspire - Exceptions Mappers
+This library follows the PSR-12 convention.